Security scanner integration

 Like any artifact uploaded to GitLab CI/CD,

-the Secure report generated by the scanner must be written in the project directory,
+the secure report generated by the scanner must be written in the project directory,

-given by the CI_PROJECT_DIR
+given by the CI_PROJECT_DIR CI/CD variable.

-It is recommended to name the output file after the type of scanning, and to use gl-
+It is recommended to name the output file after the type of scanning, and to use gl- as a prefix.

-Since all Secure reports are JSON files, it is recommended to use .json
+Since all secure reports are JSON files, you should use .json as a file extension.

-For instance, a suggested filename for a Dependency Scanning report is gl-dependency-scanning.json
+For instance, a suggested filename for a dependency scanning report is gl-dependency-scanning.json.

-The artifacts:reports
+The artifacts:reports keyword

 of the job definition must be consistent with the file path where the Security report is written.

-and if this report filename is depscan.json
+and if this report filename is depscan.json,

-must be set to depscan.json
+then artifacts:reports:dependency_scanning must be set to depscan.json.

 Exit code

-Following the POSIX exit code standard, the scanner exits with either 0
+Following the POSIX exit code standard, the scanner exits with either 0 for success or 1 for failure.

 Success also includes the case when vulnerabilities are found.

-When a CI job fails, security report results are not ingested by GitLab, even if the job allows failure.
+When a CI/CD job fails, security report results are not ingested by GitLab, even if the job allows failure.
 However, the report artifacts are still uploaded to GitLab and available for download in the pipeline security tab.

 Logging